milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Response status
   common.Status status = 1;

-  // All index informations, for now only return tha latest index you created for the collection. repeated IndexDescription index_descriptions = 2;
+  // All index informations, for now only return the latest index you created for the collection. repeated IndexDescription index_descriptions = 2;
 }
 ```